st-matskevich/local-wake/README.md

 ```
 python compare.py ref/sample-1.wav ref/sample-2.wav
 ```

-The script includes a `--method` option to switch between embedding-based and MFCC feature extraction.
-It is recommended to use this option only if you are familiar with the differences between these methods and wish to compare performance or precision with the deterministic algorithm.
+- ref/sample-1.wav - Path to the first file for comparison.
+- ref/sample-2.wav - Path to the second file for comparison.

+Optional arguments:
+- `--method` - Feature extraction method `embedding` (default) or `mfcc`.

 ### Real-time detection
-Once reference set is ready and threshold value is identified, you can use `listen.py` to start real-time detection:
+Once reference set is ready and threshold value has been identified, you can use `listen.py` to start real-time detection:
 ```
 python listen.py reference/folder 0.1
 ```
+- reference/folder - Directory containing your reference wake word .wav files.
+- 0.1 - Detection threshold.
+Adjust this value based on your comparison tests to balance sensitivity and false positives.

+Optional arguments:
+- `--method` - - Feature extraction method `embedding` (default) or `mfcc`.
+- `--buffer-size` - Audio buffer size in seconds (default: 2.0).
+- `--slide-size` - Step size in seconds for the sliding window (default: 0.5).

 ## Implementation
 Define problem and existing solutions.
 Lack of user-side training with arbitary words.